Lionsgate Films

-Lionsgate Films (formerly known as Cinépix Film Properties) is a Canadian-American film production and film distribution studio, headquartered in Santa Monica and founded in Canada, and is the flagship division of Lionsgate Entertainment.
-It is the largest and most successful mini-major film studio in North America.
-It focuses on foreign and independent films and has distributed various commercially successful film franchises, including The Hunger Games, Rambo, Divergent, The Punisher, John Wick, Saw, Madea, Blair Witch, Now You See Me, Hostel, The Expendables, Sinister, The Twilight Saga and Step Up.
+Lionsgate Films, previously spelled as Lions Gate and formerly known as Cinépix Film Properties, is a Canadian-American film production and distribution company founded in Montreal, Quebec, Canada, on June 15, 1962.
+Headquartered in Santa Monica, California, it is owned by Lionsgate Studios since May 14, 2024.

+Lionsgate is the largest and most successful mini-major film studio in North America.
+The studio focuses on foreign and independent films and has distributed various commercially successful film franchises, including Saw, The Hunger Games, Rambo, Divergent, The Punisher, John Wick, Madea, Blair Witch, Now You See Me, Hostel, The Expendables, Sinister, The Twilight Saga, Step Up and Den of Thieves.

 History

-Cinépix
+As Cinépix

 Cinépix was founded by John Dunning and Andre Link in 1962.
 Cinépix, based in Montreal, was a Canadian independent motion picture company that released English- and French-language films in Canada and the United States.

 Initially a distribution company, Cinépix's first production was the 1969 erotic drama Valérie, which earned $1 million at the box office.
 Cinépix produced early work by David Cronenberg (Shivers) and Ivan Reitman (Meatballs).
 The company also distributed art-house films including the grunge rock documentary Hype, Vincent Gallo's Buffalo '66, and SICK: The Life & Death of Bob Flanagan, Supermasochist.

+Cronenberg stated that "Cinépix was the Canadian version of Roger Corman" and "in a way they were modelling themselves after him and also some European producers as well".

-From 1989 to 1994, Cinépix was partners with Famous Players in C/FP Distribution, which was renamed Cinépix Film Properties (C/FP).
+From 1989 to 1994, Cinépix was partnered with Famous Players in C/FP Distribution, which was renamed Cinépix Film Properties (C/FP).
 In 1994, Cinépix bought Famous Players' stake in the organization.

-By 1997, Cinépix had a New York-based U.S. distribution arm and owned 56 percent of Ciné-Groupe, an animated film production company.
+By 1997, Cinépix had a New York–based American distribution arm and owned 56 percent of Ciné-Groupe, an animated film production company based in Montreal.

-Lionsgate Films
+As Lionsgate Films

 Lions Gate Entertainment Corporation (LGEC) was formed in 1997 by Frank Giustra, a banker.
 LGEC purchased Cinépix and kept its leadership.
 Cinépix was renamed Lions Gate Films on January 13, 1998.
 LGEC also purchased the Vancouver-based North Shore Studios, which became Lions Gate Studios.
 In June 1998, LGE purchased International Movie Group, whose film library included Jean-Claude Van Damme's Kickboxer.